WeiqiangZhou/SINTER/README.md

 # SINTER
-a tool for single-cell genomic data integration
+SINTER is a tool for single-cell genomic data integration